 Employer branding can clearly provide some advantages - companies with positive brands get twice as many applications as companies with negative brands, and they spend less money on employees.

 So now more than ever, it's important to build a positive employer brand.

 But the rules for how you do that have changed considerably.
 In the 90s, when employer branding started getting attention, it was something that came from the top down.

-2. 50% say they wouldn't work for a company with a bad reputation - even with a pay increase.
+In one poll, 50% of workers said they wouldn't work for a company with a bad reputation - even with a pay increase.

-7. 70% say they trust what employees say about a company over brand ads, making social media even more powerful.
+On top of that, 70% say they trust what employees say about a company over brand ads, making social media even more powerful.